 Festivities start the day after Thanksgiving

-There are two separate areas full of lights to see.
+There are three separate areas full of lights to see.

-On the streets immediately surrounding the courthouse, local businesses and homes go all-out.
-Not only will visitors find colorful lights, but there are also Nutcracker statues, lit up presents, and scenes tailor-made for Instagram.
+Typically, the Blanco County Courthouse is dripping in lights, but construction on the building means that won’t be the case this year.
+Instead, on the streets surrounding the courthouse, local businesses and homes go all-out.
+Not only will visitors find colorful lights, but there are also Nutcracker statues, lit up presents, and more.
+Some of them change yearly, so we always look forward to seeing the new displays.

 Carriage rides add to the atmosphere